Mathematical modelling of infectious diseases: Other compartmental models

 There are many modifications of the SIR model, including those that include births and deaths, where upon recovery there is no immunity (SIS model), where immunity lasts only for a short period of time (SIRS), where there is a latent period of the disease where the person is not infectious (SEIS and SEIR), and where infants can be born with immunity (MSIR).

+Continuous models: from SEIRS to density equation

+Whereas compartmental models like SEIRS consider discrete states of a disease, continuous models describe the evolution of the density of individuals in the semi-infinite space of "infection age" - the time passed since the last infection.
+Interestingly, such an equation is derived from an ordinary differential equation for the interplay of viral load and immune response, as in the refractory density approach used for neurons in mathematical neuroscience.

 Infectious disease dynamics

 Mathematical models need to integrate the increasing volume of data being generated on host-pathogen interactions.
 Many theoretical studies of the population dynamics, structure and evolution of infectious diseases of plants and animals, including humans, are concerned with this problem.